hunt-genes/SMED8020/Day3/README.md

 Upload the .bed file you made [here](http://genome.ucsc.edu/cgi-bin/hgLiftOver)

 **Command line option:**
+We have installed lifOver here:
+`/mnt/scratch/software/liftOver`

+But if you would like to install it yourself do the following:
 [Download liftOver](https://hgdownload.soe.ucsc.edu/admin/exe/)
 You can use `wget` like so:
 `wget https://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/liftOver`